 Class Tardy Policy - Tardies are recorded every day in every class period.
 It is a reasonable expectation that in order for a learning environment to thrive students must arrive to class on time.
 Students who continually do not meet this expectation are considered to be in defiance of authority.
-Each teacher maintains their own tardy policy to which all students must adhere.
-Teachers may refer students who have excessive tardies to administration for progressive discipline which includes, but not limited to lunch detention, after-school detention, and suspension.
-The main office assigns consequences on the fifth, tenth, and every fifth thereafter.
+Teachers may refer students who have excessive tardies to administration for progressive discipline which includes, but not limited to lunch detention or parent conferences.